News — Page 197

 A searchable, online database provides the easiest way for Alabamians to find their nearest COVID-19 vaccine provider.
 The database of providers, courtesy of the website BamaTracker, can be accessed here.
 Instructions on how to use the database can be found below.
 Additionally, links to several other web portals with vaccine booking options in Alabama are […]

-U.S. Senator Tommy Tuberville (R-AL) last week delivered a speech on the floor of the United States Senate focused on the worsening crisis at the country’s southwest border.
-Tuberville in his remarks discussed the impact of President Joe Biden’s unilateral policy rollbacks, cited the unsustainable numbers of migrants flooding across the border and highlighted two […]
+Senator Tommy Tuberville delivered a speech on the floor of the U.S. Senate focused on the worsening crisis at America's southwest border.

 Alabama’s seasonally adjusted unemployment rate in January was 4.3%, the lowest rate the state has enjoyed since the beginning of the coronavirus pandemic.
 The unemployment numbers were released by the Alabama Department of Labor (ADOL) on Monday morning.
 The 4.3% rate is down from 4.7% in December.
 “As we begin a new year, it’s encouraging […]